-Our health care team of registered nurses, doctors and psychiatrists are here to provide services that positively influence your health and well-being.
+Our health care team of registered nurses, and doctors are here to provide services that positively influence your health and well-being.
 We can also connect you to the most appropriate support services.
 Our services include, but are not limited to, doctor clinics, immunizations, sexual health and first aid.
 And our registered nurses are available to answer your health concerns and questions.

 Our Counselling Services offer a variety of services to help you meet the challenges of achieving your personal, professional and academic potential.
 The primary form of support is personal counselling, which provides an opportunity to work collaboratively with a professional counsellor to solve personal issues.
 Counselling workshops and groups will also be offered throughout the school year.